Package 'inspectdf'

 show_plot(x)

-# Correlation betwee numeric columns + confidence intervals
+# Correlation between numeric columns + confidence intervals

 x <- inspect_cor(starwars)